On this page, Criorhina berberina - Volucella bombylans, Volucella pellucens, related pages

 Above and below is Criorhina berberina, a hoverfly that is often mistaken for one of the ginger bumblebees such as Bombus pascuorum.
 However if you manage to get a look at its huge eyes and orange antennae there is no mistaking it.

 Below is Syritta sp., a hover fly larva that is found in rotting debris, compost, farmyard manure and silage.

 Above and below is Volucella bombylans, a bumblebee-mimicing hoverfly.
 There are different colourations of this fly to mimic the different bumblebees.
 The three main colour morphs imitate Bombus terrestris, B. lapidarius and B. pratorum.
-The different colour can interbreed.
+The different colours can interbreed.
 The larvae scavenge in the nest of bumblebees, or in the wasp, Vespula germanica's nest.
 They feed on dead workers and larvae, dropped food and other scavenging invertebrates.
 The adults are found in and around open woodlands from May to August feeding on thistles, scabious and brambles.
-Wing length is 8 - 14 mm.
+Wing length is 8 - 14mm.

 Volucella pellucens, above, is usually found in woodland, but will occasionally be found in gardens near woods.
 Males are usually the most easily spotted as they tend to hover at or a metre or two above head height, and can be highly territorial.
 They are fairly common throughout Europe and east right across the world as far as Japan.
 They are bumblebee mimics, and have the common name of Great pied hoverfly.
 The adult body length is 13 - 17mm, and wing length 10 -15mm.